We’ve all seen the words “complementary” and “alternative” but what do they really mean — and how are they different from one another?

 Complementary Versus Alternative

 According to recent surveys, more than 30 percent of adults use health care approaches that are not typically part of conventional medical care.
-When describing these approaches, people often use “alternative” and “complementary” interchangeably, but the two terms refer to vastly different concepts:
+When describing these approaches, people often use “alternative” and “complementary” interchangeably, but the two terms refer to vastly different concepts.

 If a non-mainstream approach is used together along with conventional medicine, it’s considered “complementary.”
 If a non-mainstream approach is used in place of conventional medicine, it’s considered “alternative.”
-The majority of people who use non-mainstream approaches also use conventional health care.
+The great majority of people who use non-mainstream approaches also use conventional health care.

 Complementary and Alternative Medicine in Mental Health